perladvent/perldotcom/content/article/_pub_2011_02_perl-qa-hackathon-2011-call-to-attention.md

 {
+   "categories" : "Community",
+   "image" : null,
+   "tags" : [],
    "draft" : null,
+   "date" : "2011-02-02T11:32:47-08:00",
    "title" : "Perl QA Hackathon 2011: Call to Attention", "slug" : "/pub/2011/02/perl-qa-hackathon-2011-call-to-attention.html",
-   "date" : "2011-02-02T11:32:47-08:00",
-   "tags" : [],
-   "categories" : "Community",
    "authors" : [
       "chromatic"
    ],
-   "image" : null,
+   "thumbnail" : null,
    "description" : "Lars Dɪᴇᴄᴋᴏᴡ has sent out a call for attention for the 2011 Perl QA Hackathon: The Perl QA hackathon 2011 is taking place from Saturday, April 16th to Monday, April 18th 2011 in Amsterdam, The Netherlands.
 Attendance is gratis.
-We...", "thumbnail" : null
+We..."
 }